henry-zwart/msc_thesis/reports/proposal/sections/methods.typ

   *Methods:*
   1. Base model (beliefs-as-nodes):
     - Motivation
-    - Potential dissonance between personal beliefs given by @dalege_networks_2025
+    - Potential dissonance between personal beliefs given by @dalegeNetworksBeliefsIntegrative2025
       $ H_"pers" = sum_i tau_i b_i - sum_(i j) omega_(i j) b_i b_j $
 ]

+We consider the BAN approach an appropriate foundation for this study, on account of its natural extension to directed relations and amenability to inferring beliefs from data (discussed above).
-For these reasons, we consider the beliefs-as-nodes approach a more appropriate foundation for this study.
-In particular, we will extend the 'Networks of Belief' (*NB*) model recently proposed by #cite(<dalege_networks_2025>, form: "author") to include directed relations.
+In particular, we will extend the 'Networks of Belief' (*NB*) model recently proposed by
-The NB model measures the cognitive dissonance of a collection of beliefs using the standard network Ising model energy function (ibid.):
+#cite(<dalegeNetworksBeliefsIntegrative2025>, form: "author").
+The NB model measures the cognitive dissonance of
+a collection of beliefs using the standard network Ising model energy function (ibid.):

 $
    H(bold(b)) := sum_i tau_i b_i - sum_(i j) omega_(i j) b_i b_j